microsoft/fhir-server/CONTRIBUTING.md

 # Contributing to FHIR server

-This document describes contribution guidelines for the FHIR server repo.
+This document describes guidelines for contributing to the FHIR server repo.

 ## Submitting Pull Requests